Birthday: October 29, 1972

 You May Like

-Tracee Ellis Ross started modeling in her teens.
-Post her degree from Brown University, she worked in fashion industry as a model and editor of ‘Mirabella’ and ‘New York’ magazine.
+Tracee Ellis Ross started modeling during her teens.
+After attending ‘Brown University,’ she worked in the fashion industry as a model and editor of ‘Mirabella’ and ‘New York’ magazine.

-Ross rose to fame with her lead role as Joan Clayton in the TV series ‘Girlfriends’ which premiered in 2000.
-The show went on for the next eight years and boosted her career as a TV actress and also got her roles in movies.
+Ross came into prominence with her lead role as ‘Joan Clayton’ in the TV series ‘Girlfriends,’ which premiered in 2000.
+The show went on for the next eight years and boosted her TV career.
+She also landed several roles in movies.

-Another major gig came in 2014, when she played the successful physician Dr. Rainbow Johnson in ABC’s primetime comedy ‘Black-ish’ for which she won many accolades and awards.
-The story is about this upper class African- American family with four kids.
+She landed another major role in 2014, when she played a successful physician named ‘Dr. Rainbow Johnson’ in ABC’s primetime comedy ‘Black-ish’ for which she won many accolades and awards.
+The story is about an upper-class African- American family with four kids.

-She has also ventured into the field of motivational speaking and conducts workshops called ‘Tapping into Your Creative Well’.
-She is also active with the Aviva Family and Children Service in Los Angeles and national program Big Brother Big Sister.
+She has also ventured into the field of motivational speaking and conducts workshops called ‘Tapping into Your Creative Well.’
+She is also part of the ‘Aviva Family and Children Service’ in Los Angeles and a national program called ‘Big Brother Big Sister.’

 Continue Reading Below

-Her role as the physician Dr. Rainbow Johnson opposite Anthony Anderson who played her husband Dre, in ABC’s hit series ‘Black-ish’ won her many awards and brought her international fame.
+Her role as ‘Dr. Rainbow Johnson’ opposite Anthony Anderson, who played her husband ‘Dre,’ in ABC’s hit series ‘Black-ish’ won her many awards.

 Awards & Achievements

-She won the BET Award in the category Outstanding Lead Actress in a Comedy Series (2005) for her role as Joan Clayton in the popular series ‘Girlfriends’.
+She won the ‘BET Award’ for ‘Outstanding Lead Actress in a Comedy Series’ (2005) for her role as ‘Joan Clayton’ in the popular series ‘Girlfriends.’

-In 2012, she won NAACP Award in the category Outstanding Actress in Comedy Series’ for her role as Dr. Carla Reed in the series ‘Reed Between the Lines’.
+In 2012, she won the ‘NAACP Award’ under the ‘Outstanding Actress in Comedy Series’ category for her role as ‘Dr. Carla Reed’ in the series ‘Reed Between the Lines.’

-In 2015 and 2016, she won the NAACP Award in the category Outstanding Actress in a Comedy Series for her role in ‘Black-ish’.
+In 2015 and 2016, she won the ‘NAACP Award’ under the ‘Outstanding Actress in a Comedy Series’ category for her role in ‘Black-ish.’

-In 2017 she won the Golden Globe Award for the category Best Actress - Television Series Musical or Comedy for her performance as Dr. Rainbow Johnson in the hit series ‘Black-ish.’
+In 2017, she won the ‘Golden Globe Award’ under the ‘Best Actress - Television Series Musical or Comedy’ category for her performance as ‘Dr. Rainbow Johnson’ in the hit series ‘Black-ish.’

 Personal Life & Legacy

-She changed her major to theatre at Brown University after a positive experience auditioning for ‘Malcolm X’ (1992).
-While she didn’t bag a role in the film, appreciation from Spike Lee's casting director Robi Reed motivated her to follow her passion.
+She changed her major to theatre at ‘Brown University’ after a positive experience auditioning for ‘Malcolm X’ (1992).
+While she didn’t land the role, appreciation from Spike Lee's casting director Robi Reed motivated her to follow her passion.